toolpath/syil/README.md

 **Important Precautions**

 The probing routines only support probes that don't require special macros to turn them on.
 Recommend probes included the drewtronics wireless probe or the Silver CNC Infrared Touch probe.
 All the macros need to be stored in the same file as your posted gcode programs.
 Always test the macros with MPG DRN the first time.
-SYIL configurates may change and we're not responsible for broken tips or machine crashes.
+SYIL configurations may change and we're not responsible for broken tips or machine crashes.

 **Probe Configuration Macro**